 Intrinsic risk factors

 Anatomy — Running injuries have been attributed to a number of anatomic variables, but the literature does not support many of these commonly held beliefs.
-A prime example is patellofemoral pain syndrome, a common cause of knee pain in runners.
+A prime example is patellofemoral pain, a common cause of knee pain in runners.
 Lower extremity alignment that results in a greater Q angle at the knee (common in women) has often been cited as a cause of patellofemoral pain, but the large majority of studies refute this assertion.

 Foot type is another purported risk factor, but most studies of runners have not found consistent relationships between foot structure and specific injuries.
 One group studying collegiate cross country runners failed to identify any association between structural variations and the likelihood of developing exercise-related leg pain [15,16].
 One notable exception is cavus foot (high arch), which is associated with myriad injuries [2,17].
-Specific injuries implicated in one or more studies include tibial stress fractures, patellofemoral pain syndrome, plantar fasciitis, and Achilles tendinopathy.
+Specific injuries implicated in one or more studies include tibial stress fractures, patellofemoral pain, plantar fasciitis, and Achilles tendinopathy.
 (See "Stress fractures of the tibia and fibula" and "Patellofemoral pain" and "Plantar fasciitis" and "Achilles tendinopathy and tendon rupture".)

 Some researchers have proposed that limb asymmetry (ie, leg length discrepancy) may increase injury risk, including stress fracture, [18,19], but not all studies support this conclusion.
 These conflicting results suggest that anatomy alone is not sufficient to explain the high risk of injury among runners.
 Many experienced sports medicine clinicians believe that the important issue is whether the difference in leg length affects gait, rather than whether some measurement threshold is reached.